 Amazon re-defined fast shipping ever since they introduced “free” two-day shipping.
 Heck, they have even pioneered overnight and same-day delivery for a growing number of items.
 Customers view speedy and precise order fulfillment as the norm.
 To survive, your e-commerce startup may need to offer similar incentives it can.
 If not, there ought to be another unique selling point to make up for it.
 Either way, prompt order fulfillment is still essential to keeping customers happy.

 Mistakes will happen from time to time.
 Despite doing your best, there is always the chance that errors will happen.
 Let’s explore what happens when order fulfillment mistakes occur.

 Mistakes cost you money

-E-commerce retailers sometimes operate on small margins.
-Supply chain mistakes not only cut into your profit but sometimes you can even end up losing money on the sale.
+eCommerce retailers sometimes operate on small margins.
+Supply chain mistakes not only cut your profit, but sometimes you can even lose money on the sale.
 Minimizing mistakes keeps your operating costs down.
 That is why having an efficient order fulfillment process is so important.